pramodith/pramodith.github.io/_posts/2025-05-12-medical-definition-understanding.md

 ---

-There's been a never-ending debate about whether LLMs understand the data that they process, so much so that people have started to debate what _understanding_ something actually means.
-While some argue that LLMs are mere statistical machines that capture patterns in when and where different words are used, others claim that LLMs do indeed have a sense for the underlying meanings of words.
+There's been a never-ending debate about whether LLMs understand the data they process, so much so that people have started to debate what _understanding_ something actually means.
+While some argue that LLMs are mere statistical machines that capture patterns of when and where different words are used, others claim that LLMs do indeed have a sense for the underlying meanings of words.

 One thing that's undeniable is that LLMs need to remember/store facts to perform well on most tasks.
 The definitions of words in my humble opinion are facts.
 Knowing the definitions of words lays down the foundation for an intelligence to be able to use them correctly in context and perhaps even understand them.

 Medicine is a domain where it's critical to know what different terms mean.
-If a doctor doesn't know the difference between a stroke and a heart attack, you'd be very skeptical about their ability to recognize and diagnose patients with suffering from one or the other.
+If a doctor doesn't know the difference between a stroke and a heart attack, you'd be very skeptical about their ability to recognize and diagnose patients suffering from one or the other.

 In this blog we'll evaluate different LLMs on their ability to recognize the definitions of medical terms.